 This post may contain affiliate links.
-Please read our privacy policy.
+Please read our disclosure policy.

 Whenever I find a new way to put a can of pumpkin to work, I’m thrilled.
-This is in no small part to the fact that I tend to buy a few cans at the beginning of the fall season without taking into account the cans that have been tucked away in the back of the pantry from last year.
+This is in no small part due to the fact that I tend to buy a few cans at the beginning of the fall season without taking into account the cans that have been tucked away in the back of the pantry from last year.
 This usually happens more than once per autumn.

 Two white bowls of Pumpkin Curry Soup.